shanirub/ecommerce/README.md

 A very basic e-commerce system, built using django.

 ---
-The development process was breaked down to milestones and issues.
+The development process was divided to milestones and issues.
 Review the issues tab to see in which step i'm currenly in.

 ---
 **Models:**